 Finding the time to run a knife crime education programme in a school setting can be challenging for teachers.
 Schools need to allocate time to support teachers to manage the administration related to organising these sessions during assemblies, or to run the sessions during personal, social, health and economic education (PSHE) lessons.

 Provide follow up materials and support

 Some children and young people may be upset by discussing the impact of knife crime or seeing imagery of knife-related injuries.
 Provide opportunities for children and young people to debrief with trusted adults in the days or weeks that follow a session.
 Provide materials that can be shared by teachers or youth workers after the session, including information about support services and how to report incidents or knife carrying.

 How much does it cost?

-- There are very few evaluations of the impact of media campaigns on violent crime.
+- These interventions are often delivered in schools, but may be delivered in community centres, hospitals or secure settings.
+There are very few evaluations of the impact of knife crime education programmes on violent crime.
 There is not enough evidence to produce an overall impact rating.